Eran-Meir/EasyShifts/README.md

 - A team member will not work in the following morning if he has worked in the night before

 ## Installation
-Most of this part is taken from Google Sheets API and the credit goes to Google.
+Most of this part is taken from Google Sheets API I only changed tiny bits so the credit for this part goes to Google.
 Please refer to [Google Sheets API](https://developers.google.com/sheets/api/quickstart/python) if you're struggling with Installation

 ### Install the Google client library